 - To be eligible to participate in Dinner Dialogues, you must be the instructor of record for an undergraduate class at the Columbia campus.

 - You must host the dinner at your home -- not at the home of a teaching assistant or graduate/peer leader, in a restaurant or on campus.

-- The dinner must be held between the dates of the first and last day of classes and cannot be held on Reading Day or during final exams.
+- The dinner must be held between the dates of the first and last day of classes in the semester the course is offered.
+It cannot be held on Reading Day or during final exams.

 - You will be reimbursed up to $10 per undergraduate student enrolled in the class.
 Due to university purchasing guidelines, no money will be distributed prior to the dinner.

 - No alcoholic beverages may be served during the dinner, regardless of the students’ ages.